 GIS on a USB stick.

-Announcement: Portable GIS Version 4.1 is released (April 23rd 2014)!
-Download it here.
-Check your download against the provided md5 checksum.
-Note this is a copy.com link, so if the link doesn’t work it’s probably because the daily download limit has been reached.
+Announcement: Portable GIS Version 5.6 has been released!
+See this post for more details.
+Note archival links (not links to current version) are from pcloud.com, so if the link doesn’t work it’s probably because the daily download limit has been reached.
 Please try again tomorrow!
-As always it’s windows only- see this post for a bit more info
+As always it’s windows only (for now…)

 The philosophy behind this idea was to provide beginners with a ready-installed and configured stack of open source GIS tools that would run in windows without the need for emulation or a live cd.
 By taking out the often difficult installation and configuration, I hope to make it easier for beginners to get started with open source GIS, so they are not put off before it gets interesting and fun.
 Not only that, but having a fully self-contained GIS system may prove useful in a number of real-life situations.